Chapter 4 – Exports

 Under section 69 of the Health of Animals Regulations:

-(1) Subject to this part, no person shall export out of Canada livestock, poultry, animal embryos or animal semen unless:
+69 (1) Subject to this Part, no person shall export animal germplasm, livestock or poultry unless the person has

-1. the person has obtained a certificate of a veterinary inspector or a certificate of an accredited veterinarian endorsed by a veterinary inspector issued before shipment that clearly identifies the livestock, poultry, animal embryos or animal semen and shows:
+2. obtained a certificate issued by a veterinary inspector – or an accredited veterinarian, endorsed by a veterinary inspector – that identifies the animal germplasm, livestock or poultry and sets out the following information

-• that a veterinary inspector or an accredited veterinarian has inspected the livestock, poultry, animal embryos or animal semen and found it to be free from any communicable diseases
+1. a statement that a veterinary inspector or accredited veterinarian has inspected the animal germplasm, livestock or poultry and found it to be free from any communicable diseases, and that the animal germplasm, livestock or poultry meets the sanitary requirements of the importing country,

-• the date and place of inspection; and
+2. the date and place of inspection, and

 (2) No person shall export animal semen out of Canada unless the semen, from the time it was collected, was stored in an animal semen production centre or other place approved by the Minister.